Petraea/dagobah-training/sessions/03-production-basics/ex3-nginx.md

 ## Section 3 - Upload Galaxy datasets to nginx

-The performance of your Galaxy server can be further improved by configuring nginx to handle Galaxy dataset uploads directly. nginx intercepts the upload, writes it to disk, and then passes a the `POST` request on to Galaxy with the file contents replaced with the path to the file.
+The performance of your Galaxy server can be further improved by configuring nginx to handle Galaxy dataset uploads directly. nginx intercepts the upload, writes it to disk, and then passes a `POST` request on to Galaxy with the file contents replaced with the path to the file.

 To begin, modify `sites-available/galaxy` to include this additional block at the end, just inside the `server { ... }` block's closing brace: